RSE-102/Lecture-Material/04_testing/intro_slides.md

 ---

-## Learning goals of the chapter
+## Learning goals

-- What is it important to test simulation software
+- Why is it important to test simulation software?
-- What are the concepts of unit testing, integration testing and regression testing and how to write such tests for a simulation software
+- What are the concepts of unit testing, integration testing and regression testing and how to write such tests for a simulation software?
-- How to use the Python testing frameworks `pytest` and `unittest` to generate a automated testing workflow
+- How to use the Python testing frameworks `pytest` and `unittest` to generate a automated testing workflow?

 ---